vega/vega-lite/site/docs/mark/boxplot.md

 The `boxplot` config object sets the default properties for `boxplot` marks.

 The boxplot config can contain all [boxplot mark properties](#properties) but currently not supporting `color`, `opacity`, and `orient`.
 Please see issue [#3934](https://github.com/vega/vega-lite/issues/3934).

+## Box Plot with Pre-Calculated Summaries

+If you have data summaries pre-calculated for a box plot, you can use `layer` to build a box plot like this:

+<div class="vl-example" data-name="boxplot_preaggregated"></div>